No-Trade-No-Life/Yuan/README.md

    $ POSTGRES_URI="<your-postgres-uri>" npx @yuants/node-unit
    ```

+   For more configuration options, please refer to [@yuants/node-unit](apps/node-unit).

 2. Connect to the newly created local host using Web GUI

    Open your browser and visit http://y.ntnl.io, you will see Yuan's Web GUI.